 The Work Health and Safety Regulations impose rules relating to hazardous chemicals that may be relevant.
 For example, the manufacturer or importer of a hazardous chemical must ensure that it is correctly labelled.
 Also, a supplier must not supply hazardous chemicals to a workplace if the hazardous chemicals are not correctly labelled.

-Biological imports (The Department of Agriculture and Water Resources)
+Biological imports (the Department of Agriculture, Fisheries and Forestry)

-Imported biological agents require a permit from the Australian government Department of Agriculture and Water Resources before they can be brought into Australia.
+Imported biological agents require a permit from the Australian Government Department of Agriculture, Fisheries and Forestry before they can be brought into Australia.

 Genetically modified organisms (Office of the Gene Technology Regulator)